neptune-ai/docs/docs/logging-and-managing-experiment-results/updating-existing-experiment.rst

 What you can/cannot update
 --------------------------
-You can freely use all :class:`~neptune.experiments.Experiment` methods for logging more data:
+You can freely use all :class:`~neptune.experiments.Experiment` methods.
+These include core methods for logging more data:

 * :meth:`~neptune.experiments.Experiment.log_metric`
 * :meth:`~neptune.experiments.Experiment.log_artifact`